Home Port Moody, British Columbia Port Moody’s Rocky Point Park Port Moody Indigenous Peoples Day at Rocky Point Park

 Other Information

-For more information about the June 21st event at Rocky Point Park see the Port Moody Ecology Society‘s website (as they were the group that hosted the event in a recent year).
-Alternatively, you can check out the City of Port Moody’s Events Calendar.
+For more information about the June 21st event at Rocky Point Park, see the City of Port Moody‘s website.

 For a list of other similar events taking place in other parts of the Lower Mainland click National Indigenous Peoples Day in Vancouver.